 This is a key part of the proposal (and dissertation) - the quality of your conclusions depends heavily on the logical and empirical soundness of your methodology.
-It is imperative that you provide a clear and precise explanation of the methods you will use to collect the data, facts, evidence you need to support your theory, interpretations, conclusions or policy recommendations.
-It would help to provide in this section a brief (critical) review of the methods and approaches used by others to answers similar questions.
+It is imperative that you provide a clear and precise explanation of the methods you will use to collect the data, facts, and evidence you need to support your theory, interpretations, conclusions, or policy recommendations.
+It would help to provide in this section a brief (critical) review of the methods and approaches used by others to answer similar questions.
 Questions to consider:

-- how have others attempted to address these or similar questions? - o what are the problems/impediments with these traditional approaches? - o how will your approach overcome these impediments? - where will you go to find the information you need? - what types of data are pertinent? - what variables and concepts are relevant? - how will you collect and process the data/information on these variables (interviews?); - o what are the limitations?
+- How have others attempted to address these or similar questions? - o What are the problems/impediments with these traditional approaches? - O How will your approach overcome these impediments? - Where will you go to find the information, you need? - What types of data are pertinent? - What variables and concepts are relevant? - how will you collect and process the data/information on these variables (interviews?); - What are the limitations?
 How serious are they?
 And how will they be addressed?